 This DCFSA is available to those Employees as defined in KRS 18A.225 whose Employer participates in the KEHP Flexible Spending Account (FSA)/HRA program.
-The term Employee means a person, including an elected public official, who is regularly employed by any department, board, agency, or branch of state government, and who is a contributing member to any one (1) of the retirement systems administered by the state.
+The term Employee means a person, including an elected public official, who is regularly employed by any department, office, board, agency, or branch of state government; or by a public postsecondary educational institution; or by any city, urban-county, charter county, county, or consolidated local government, whose legislative body has opted to participate in the state-sponsored health insurance program pursuant to KRS 79.080; and who is a contributing member to any one (1) of the retirement systems administered by the state; or, in the case of a public postsecondary education institution, is an individual participating in an optional retirement plan authorized by KRS 161.567.
 See KRS 18A.225 and KRS 18A.227.
 Part-time Employees expected to work less than 30 hours per week are not eligible to participate in the DCFSA.